Innovation in order to grow

 - internally, we are focused on promoting innovative projects and solutions to advance the business across the value chain, with structured processes and methodologies for knowledge sharing and cross-fertilization among the individual functional areas and business units.

-- externally, we collaborate with the leading technology counterparts (from start-ups to large industry leaders from all over the world) that can enable the development of new high-potential services or business models scalable within the Group.
-We also signed partnerships with venture incubators (e.g. from universities) and accelerators (the most notable being the one with Plug&Play Insurtech Hub in Munich).
+- externally, we collaborate with leading technology counterparts (from start-ups to large industry leaders from all over the world) that can enable the development of new high-potential services or business models scalable within the Group.
+We have also signed partnerships with venture incubators (e.g. from universities), Scouting & Relationships Hubs, and accelerators (the most notable being the one with Plug&Play Insurtech Hub in Munich).

-On the external innovation side, the examples are even more, with among these the famous Generali-Vitality joint venture with Discovery, the collaboration with Google’s Nest for the home insurance product in Germany, and the partnership with TicTrac for offering digital Health&Wellness solutions to employees of our multinational corporate clients outside EU, among many others.
+On the external innovation side, the examples are even more.
+Among there are the famous Generali-Vitality joint venture with Discovery, the collaboration with Google’s Nest for the home insurance product in Germany, and the partnership with TicTrac for offering digital Health&Wellness solutions to employees of our multinational corporate clients outside EU, among many others.